-Some of the back conditions patients visit NIHP practitioners for treatment:
+Here are just some of the back conditions patients visit NIHP Durham for treatment:

 - Acute back pain